mist258/CRM_system/README.md

 I **OrderList**: show all orders

-III **UpdateOrder**: manager can update order by id
+II **UpdateOrder**: manager can update order by id

-IV **GeneralOrdersStatistics**: admin can view general statistics on orders
+III **GeneralOrdersStatistics**: admin can view general statistics on orders

-V **OrderStatisticsByManager**: admin can view general statistics on orders by each manager
+IV **OrderStatisticsByManager**: admin can view general statistics on orders by each manager

 ## USERS